marhyvar/go-server/README.md

 # Go Programming Course 2020 w22 - Project

-A RESTful API -server that shows information about medicines in JSON format.
+A RESTful API -server that shows information about oral liquid medicines in JSON format.
 How to use the program in your terminal (assuming you have [go](https://golang.org/)  and [git](https://git-scm.com/download/) installed):
 ```
 git clone https://github.com/marhyvar/go-server.git